awesome-panel/awesome-panel/src/pages/issues.md

 By listing them here I hope to give you an impression of the current issues and rough edges of developing a multipage application in Panel.
 I also hope they well get attention by the community (including me) and be solved to lower the friction of create awesome analytical apps in Panel.

-## The Bokeh Layout Engine is not your friend
+## The Bokeh Layout Engine is not always your friend

 - The Bokeh layout engine works against you when you try to create advanced layouts.
 Things do not work or render as expected.
 - Panel/ Bokeh applications are especially slow in Chrome.
 See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

 To circumvent these issues my most important learning is to KEEP IT SIMPLE STUPID!

-- Use the Template system.
+- Use the Template system if you can.
-- Don't do lots of nesting of Columns and Rows.
+- Don't do lots of nested Columns and Rows in Panel.
+- Don't configure layout settings like width, height, margin etc. of Panel Columns and Rows via Css.
+    - Use Column and Row attributes in Panel for that.

 ## Community and Documentation is difficult to use